-If you use oil and fluids that do not meet the defined specification and viscosity grade, this may lead to:
+If you do not use oil and fluid that meets the defined specification and viscosity grade, it could result in:

-- Component damage which is not covered by the vehicle warranty.

-- Longer engine cranking periods.
+- Component damage not covered by the vehicle warranty. - · Longer engine cranking periods.

 - Increased emission levels.

-- Reduced engine performance.
+- · Reduced engine performance.

-- · Reduced fuel economy.
+- Reduced fuel economy.

-- Degraded brake performance.
+- Reduced brake performance.